kentomagento/KUBA_game/README.md

 # portfolio-project

-Write a class named KubaGame for playing a board game called Kuba.
 You can see the rules [here](https://sites.google.com/site/boardandpieces/list-of-games/kuba).
 A good video resource to watch this game rules is [here](https://www.youtube.com/watch?v=XglqkfzsXYc).

 Game ends when a player wins.
 A players wins by pushing off and capturing seven neutral red stones or by pushing off all of the opposing stones.
 A player who has no legal moves available has lost the game.